kamimas/Capstone-final-repo/README.md

 image mapped onto a photo taken by a user.
 This has the practical use of helping ecommerce clothing websites show their user’s how the clothing item would fit on them.

 This is the source code for the project we built.
+Due to lack of time and unfortunate circumstances we were not able to connect our back end and front end.
+However, here are both the components of our project and how we would want it to look and function.

 ## Front End